 The next day Mac had moved out and that was the last time I'd seen him before this afternoon.

 "I mean that this is it between us.
-I'm going to go back to Davey and try to fix things with him because I love him, but if it doesn't work out between him and me it won't have anything to do with you."
+I'm going to go back to Davey and try to fix things with him because I love him, but if it doesn't work out between us it won't have anything to do with you."
 My voice cracked on the last word and I unconsciously mirrored Mac as I clenched folds of my dress to hold myself together.
 "You're his brother and I'm not breaking up your family just because I'm confused."

-"Goodbye Mac."
-I said firmly, refusing to be cowed, "I'm really sorry about everything."
+"Goodbye, Mac," I said firmly, refusing to be cowed.
+"I'm really sorry about everything."

 I walked away from him then, along the veranda and down the steps, fully intending to get into my car and not look back.
 I was sure I'd managed to close it this time because the hollow feeling in my chest was definitely indicating that something vital was missing.

 I made it as far as the bottom step, my feet getting wet from the rain, when he called my name and I froze, unable to stop myself wanting to hear what he had to say.